hcschuetz/pegeal/doc/Outermorphism.md

     corresponding to the accumulated bitmap.
 - The accumulated number of flips (adjacent transpositions) for permuting the output basis vectors into the proper order.
-- An accumulated "value":
+- An accumulated product:
   - Start with `A_b` and
-  - multiply (symbolically) with `M_ji` in each recursion step.
+  - multiply with `M_ji` in each recursion step.
+    (The multiplication is done lazily to avoid code generation if all sub-branches of the recursion should fail.)